marked-gil/the-million-euro-quiz/README.md

     * **Cash**
     This is the current cash earned by the player displayed at the top right of the game area.

-    * **Cash Prize (level) Box**
+    * **Cash Prizes (level) Box**
     This container houses the cash value of each level of the game.
-The game is comprised of 15 levels (15 questions), hence 15 specific cash amounts.
+The game is comprised of 15 levels (15 questions), hence 15 specific incrementing amounts.
 As the player answers a question correctly, the player goes up a level higher and its corresponding cash is the amount they can possibly win.

          The current cash value of the game level will be highlighted, and as the player answers it correctly, a star icon will be displayed beside the amount.

     * **Lifelines**
     The LIFELINES are the tools that can help the player in answering difficult questions and giving them a higher chance to choose the correct answer.
 The game provides 3 lifelines as represented by 3 icons: (1) removes 1 wrong answer, (2) removes 2 wrong answers, and (3) adds an additional 30 seconds to the timer.

-        The player can choose to use one or more lifelines in a question, but each lifeline can only be used once in the course of the game.
+        The player can choose to use one or more lifelines in a question, but each lifeline can only be used once in a game session.

         ![Image of Lifelines](docs/features/lifelines-image.png)